sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-10_some-motifs-in-the-geser-khan-epic.md

 +++
-title = "Some motifs in the Geser Khanxa0epic"
+title = "Some motifs in the Geser Khan epic"

 +++
 The Geser Khan Epic of the Turko-Mongols is one of the last frontiers of